-The Company had \$75.0 million of current assets and \$78.0 million of current liabilities as of June 30, 2023.
-During the six months ended June 30, 2023, the Company used \$12.2 million in cash flow from operating activities.
+The Company had \$47.8 million of current assets and \$172.3 million of current liabilities as of September 30, 2023.
+During the nine months ended September 30, 2023, the Company used \$29.4 million in cash flow from operating activities.
 The Company is investing heavily in 5G research and development and the Company expects to continue to use cash from operations during the remainder of 2023 and through the first half of 2024.
-Cash on hand and borrowing capacity under our Assignment Agreement, Resignation and Assignment Agreement and Credit Agreement (as amended, restated, and otherwise supplemented and modified, the "Fortress Credit Agreement") with DBFIP ANI LLC ("Fortress") (see Notes 8 and 10) may not allow the Company to reasonably expect to meet its forecasted cash requirements.
+At the closing of the Mimosa sale, the Company received \$10.5 million in cash after debt, debt related fees and interest of approximately \$45.0 million were paid to the lender and approximately \$4.5 million of transaction costs which were paid with the proceeds.
+An additional \$1.2 million of transaction costs were accrued and \$0.6 million is due on January 1, 2024 with the balance owed at the earlier of a Company transaction closing or August 11, 2024.
+Cash on hand will not allow the Company to reasonably expect to meet its ongoing cash requirements and it is dependent on additional financing under our Assignment Agreement, Resignation and Assignment Agreement and Credit Agreement (as amended, restated, and otherwise supplemented and modified, the "Fortress Credit Agreement") with DBFIP ANI LLC ("Fortress") (see Note 10) to finance its current cash shortfalls until a suitable strategic transaction or other financing options come to fruition.